 If you provide Justitia with someone else’s personal data, it is important that this person is informed about it and referred to this privacy statement.

 Justitia may provide your personal data to parties involved in the performance of a contract or policy.
-Such parties may include medical and other experts and consultants, banks and health insurance funds.
+Such parties may include medical and other experts and consultants, banks, health insurance funds and reinsurers.

 Your medical data is handled with particular care.
 In order to avoid processing any unnecessary data, we ask everyone to respect the agreements in the insurance policy.